chooper/charleshooper.net/source/_posts/2015-11-07-briefly-operator-requirements.markdown

   state) when an external resource is unavailable instead of taking your application offline.

-1. Your application should be restartable (on the same instance or a new instance) after a crash and should crash in an automatically recoverable state.
+1. Your application should be [disposable and restartable][6]; this means that it's restartable on the same instance or a new instance) after a crash and should crash in an automatically recoverable state.
 If your crash is not automatically recoverable, it should scream!

 These are just a start but these requirements should be imported into your user requirements.
 By doing so, your application will be more scalable, easier to